usnistgov/SDNist/README.md

 ```

 #### Discretizing a dataset
-Many synthesizers require working on categorical/discretized data, yet many features of in `sdnist` datasets are actually
+Many synthesizers require working on categorical/discretized data, yet many features of `sdnist` datasets are actually
 integer or floating point valued. `sdnist` provide a simple tool to discretize/undiscretize `sdnist` datasets.

 First, note that the k-marginal score itself works on categorical data under the hood.
 For fairness, the bins that are used can be considered public.
-They are available at
+They are available as follows:

+The ACS (American Community Survey) dataset:

 ```
 >>> bins = sdnist.kmarginal.CensusKMarginalScore.BINS
 ```

-for the ACS (American Community Survey) dataset or
+The Chicago taxi dataset:
 ```
 >>> bins = sdnist.kmarginal.TaxiKmarginalScore.BINS
 ```

-for the Chicago taxi dataset.

 The `pd.DataFrame` datasets can then be discretized using